Ibigoni/Ibigoni/README.md

 ## 👋 About

-Full-stack **software engineer** building production-ready applications with an emphasis on clean architecture, scalable systems, and practical backend integration.
+Full-stack software engineer building production-ready applications with an emphasis on clean architecture, scalable systems, and practical backend integration.
-Comfortable working across the stack — from UI and APIs to data flow, automation, and deployment — to deliver maintainable, user-focused solutions.
+Comfortable working across the stack from UI and APIs to data flow, automation, and deployment to deliver maintainable, user-focused solutions.

 ---